 An ambulance is available 24/7 in front of the entrance of block 6.
-It provides necessary medical care to students, faculty and administrative staff members in case of emergency.
+It provides necessary medical care to students, faculty, and administrative staff members in case of emergency.
 If needed, free transportation to hospital will be offered.
 AUE also provides insurance that covers accidents that may take place on campus.

-Academic Programs

-List of Undergraduate Programs
+Academic Programs List of Undergraduate Programs

-College Program Medium of Instruction Bachelor of Business Administration concentration in Business Management English Bachelor of Business Administration concentration in Accounting English College of Business Bachelor of Business Administration concentration in Finance English Administration Bachelor of Business Administration concentration in Insurance and Risk Management English Bachelor of Business Administration concentration in Hospital and Healthcare Management English Bachelor of Business Administration concentration in E-commerce and Marketing English Bachelor of Business Administration concentration in Human Resource Management English Bachelor of Business Administration concentration in Logistics and Supply Chain Management English Bachelor of Arts in Media and Mass Communication concentration in International Relations English College of Media and Mass Bachelor of Arts in Media and Mass Communication concentration in Public Relations English Communication Bachelor of Arts in Media and Mass Communication concentration in Radio and Television English Bachelor of Arts in Media and Mass Communication concentration in Integrated Marketing Communication English Bachelor of Public Relations Arabic & English College of Bachelor of Computer Science concentration in Digital Forensics English Computer and Information Bachelor of Computer Science concentration in Network Security English Technology Bachelor of Science in Information Technology Management English Bachelor of Science in Design - Digital Animation English College of Design Bachelor of Science in Design - Fashion Design English Bachelor of Science in Design - Graphic Design English Bachelor of Science in Design - Interior Design English Bachelor of Arts in Security and Strategic Studies concentration in Crisis Management English Bachelor of Arts in Security and Strategic Studies concentration in Disaster Management English
+College Program Medium of Instruction Bachelor of Business Administration Concentration in Business Management English College of Bachelor of Business Administration Concentration in Accounting English Business Administration Bachelor of Business Administration concentration in Finance English Bachelor of Business Administration concentration in Insurance and Risk Management English Bachelor of Business Administration concentration in Hospital and Healthcare Management English Bachelor of Business Administration concentration in E-commerce and Marketing English Bachelor of Business Administration concentration in Human Resource Management English Bachelor of Business Administration concentration in Logistics and Supply Chain Management English Bachelor of Arts in Media and Mass Communication concentration in International Relations English College of Media and Bachelor of Arts in Media and Mass Communication concentration in Public Relations English Mass Communication Bachelor of Arts in Media and Mass Communication concentration in Radio and Television English Bachelor of Arts in Media and Mass Communication concentration in Integrated Marketing Communication English Bachelor of Public Relations Arabic & English College of Computer and Bachelor of Computer Science concentration in Digital Forensics English Information Bachelor of Computer Science concentration in Network Security English Technology Bachelor of Science in Information Technology Management English Bachelor of Science in Design - Digital Animation English College of Bachelor of Science in Design - Fashion Design English Design Bachelor of Science in Design - Graphic Design English Bachelor of Science in Design - Interior Design English Bachelor of Arts in Security and Strategic Studies concentration in Crisis Management English Bachelor of Arts in Security and Strategic Studies concentration in Disaster Management English

-College of Secu and Global Stud , , English Bachelor of Arts in Security and Strategic Studies concentration in Risk Management English College of L W Bachelor of Law Arabic & English College of Education Bachelor of Education concentration in Special Education English & Arabic
+College Program Medium of Instruction College of Security and Bachelor of Arts in Security and Strategic Studies concentration in Emergency Management English Global Studies Bachelor of Arts in Security and Strategic Studies concentration in Risk Management English College of Law Bachelor of Law Arabic & English College of Education Bachelor of Education concentration in Special Education English & Arabic